 Confession Of A K-Series Serial-Watcher!

 Some accidents are good.
 I came across a show accidentally in YouTube where this group of people saying something but those words coincided with my mother tongue.
 Appa!
 Omma!
 Naan!
-I was shocked, curious and ended up watching it continuously and ended up laughing more and more and literally lost my sane.
+I was shocked and curious as even in Tamil we call our dad’s Appa and mother Amma.
+So I ended up watching it continuously and ended up laughing more and more and ended becoming a fan.
 It was a while since I laughed like that.
 Maybe that was the reason, my parents never said no when I watched them.
-They love it the same as I do.

 I started to watch new korean shows and series, thanks to Youtube and few more apps back then.
 Of course, I got addicted for months, but it came to an end due to the Vardha cyclone.
 We didn’t have current for more than a week.
 That’s when I was forced to get over the addiction.
 Korean drama addiction is real.
 I don’t deny that.